deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "I would."
 Julian agreed.
 "But **she** wants to go home."

-"So, maybe if she's got somebody here she'll…"
+"So, maybe if she's got somebody here she'll..."

 "What, you want to make her change her mind?"
 Julian snorted.

 "Everyone does that to everyone, bro.
 That's what a fucking conversation is."

-Julian paused, tried to formulate a retort, and then aborted the attempt with a shake of his head.. "…Whatever.
+Julian paused, tried to formulate a retort, and then aborted the attempt with a shake of his head.. "...Whatever.
 It's still a bad idea."

 Lewis choked out an exasperated noise.
 "Why?" he asked.